makerdao/community/governance/votes/Executive vote - June 7, 2023.md

 ---
 # [Executive Proposal] BlockTower Andromeda (RWA015-A) Onboarding, Risk Parameter Changes, DSR Increase, Spark Protocol Proxy Activation, MKR Vesting Transfers - June 7, 2023

-The Governance Facilitator and Sidestream, dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
+The Governance Facilitator, Sidestream, dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.